Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Hoeff and crew didn’t need any telling.
 They tossed down their own beacon and summoned in the monkeybros, and it was just in time, too: the sky overhead shimmered as a forcefield dome snapped into place.

 "Well, fuck."
 Hoeff said with remarkable calm.
-"If they can afford that…"
+"If they can afford that..."

 *"A Farthrow just activated in the city,"* Urgug noted with some alarm. *"You will need to escape beyond its limits."*

-"Don’t suppose…there’s any chance…of smashing it instead?"
+"Don’t suppose... there’s any chance... of smashing it instead?"
 Dora panted.
 She was *not* built for distance running.

 *"We are considering that option,"* Ian noted, tersely. *"Find safety."*

 Hoeff made a hand gesture, and they were on the move as stealthily as they could manage.
 Dora couldn’t even think, now.
 Her chest felt about ready to implode.

-She just hoped there was any getting out of this…
+She just hoped there was any getting out of this...

 ___